ftremblay/Styx/readme.md

 [Download GitKraken](https://www.gitkraken.com/)

-To clone the Styx project on your computer, you need to go to File -> Clone Repo, then select the Clone with URL tab and browse the folder where you want to download the project and also paste the SSH Url of the Styx project that you can found on gitlab **git@gitlab.com:ragecure/styx.git**
+To clone the Styx project on your computer, you need to go to **File -> Clone Repo**, then select the Clone with URL tab and browse the folder where you want to download the project and also paste the SSH Url of the Styx project that you can found on gitlab **git@gitlab.com:ragecure/styx.git**

 ## Styx guidelines